Index of subjects

 I have several times had to deal with a far east kit where the trussrod was pulled far too tight, easy to correct with no ill effect ,but beware

-Action is the distance between string and fretboard.
-If too high the guitar is hard to play, if too low the strings will hit the fretboard or frets.
+Action is the distance between string and frets.
+If too high the guitar is hard to play, if too low the strings will hit the fretboard or wrong frets.
 Action is very much determined by your own preference - more than the other measurements.

 It is measured with the capo still at fret 1 and you look at the string height between fret 17 and underside of string.
 A good start is 1.5 mm for E6 and slightly less for E1.